Best Espresso Machines for Home Use.

 My Observations:

-There are a few very similar models of this machine, including the Magnifica S 21 & the Magnifica S 22, it’s hard to keep up with all of DeLonghi’s various versions, nevertheless they primarily differ only aesthetically.
+There are a few really similar models of this machine, including the Magnifica S 21 & the Magnifica S 22, it’s hard to keep up with all of DeLonghi’s various versions, but they mainly differ only aesthetically.

 The “Smart” version, mainly differs due to the Panarello steam wand.
 While the S 21 & 22 have the basic steam wand, the S Smart features the clever (or Smart…) Panarello wand that only features on a few of the DeLonghi machines.

-This is the perfect Panarello wand I’ve ever used, it allows you to close the steam holes, which implies you have similar control over the texture that you’d have with a pro steam wand, it’s extremely clever.
+This is the best Panarello wand I’ve ever used, it allows you to close the steam holes, which indicates you have similar control over the texture that you’d have with a pro steam wand, it’s really clever.

-As with the 4200, all of the machines in the Magnifica range are the same where the double shot button is concerned, where you don’t get a double shot but instead, you get double the volume made from simply slightly more ground coffee beans.
+As with the 4200, all of the machines in the Magnifica range are the same where the double shot button is worried, where you don’t get a double shot however instead, you get double the volume crafted from very mildly more ground coffee beans.
 They’re the same where the aroma strength setting, too.

 Check Price – Amazon UK Check Price – Currys